 (5) In the event of the recurrence of this infirmity of the pensioner, or in the event of his ceasing to be so engaged in temporary employment by or under the State or in other employment as aforesaid the pensioner shall from the date of such recurrence or the cessation of such employment, as the case may be, be entitled to pension at the same rate as that on which he was retired from the service.

-[Section 79 8 amended by No. 43 of 1939 s.
+[Section 79 8 amended: No. 43 of 1939 s.
 17.]

 [80.
-Deleted by No. 8 of 1993 s.
+Deleted: No. 8 of 1993 s.
 72.]

 80AA.
 Reduced pension for pensioner under another scheme